Sarpay Beikman: Early years

 In 1951, a translation with pictures of a history of the years 1900 to 1950 was printed in the Netherlands.
-Then in 1957, Lu Htu Thekpan, comprising 30 volumes for science technologies, were initiated for publishing.
-They helped the Ministry of Education with the publication of text books for schools.
-The Burmese Translation Society did not only translate books but also encouraged many other forms of Burmese culture and literature activities.
+Then in 1957, publication was initiated of Lu Htu Thekpan, comprising 30 volumes for science technologies.
+They helped the Ministry of Education with the publication of textbooks for schools.
+The Burmese Translation Society not only translated books but also encouraged many other forms of Burmese culture and literature activities.

-The Society established a free library in Rangoon 1956.
+The Society established a free library in Rangoon in 1956.
 By 2011 the library had 50,000 book titles in the main section and another 12,000 book titles in the reference section.
 In March 2011 a branch of the Sarpay Beikman Library was established in Mandalay.